Robert Clary: Later life and career

 After Hogan's Heroes was cancelled in 1971, Clary maintained close ties to fellow Hogan's Heroes cast members Werner Klemperer, John Banner, and Leon Askin, whose lives were also affected by the Holocaust.
 Following the show's cancellation, he appeared in a handful of feature films with World War II themes, including the made-for-television film Remembrance of Love, about the Holocaust.
 Clary also appeared on the soap operas Days of Our Lives, The Young and the Restless, and The Bold and the Beautiful.
+He guest-starred on The Munsters Today (1989) as Louis Schecter, Lily's acting coach, in the episode "Green Eyed Munsters".

 Clary appeared in the 1975 film The Hindenburg, which portrayed a fictional plot to blow up the German airship after it arrived at the Lakehurst Naval Air Station.
 He played Joseph Späh, a real-life passenger on the airship's final voyage.

 Clary spent years touring Canada and the United States, speaking about the Holocaust.
 He was a painter, painting from photographs he took on his travels.